UniMelbHumanRoboticsLab/CANOpenRobotController/doc/1.GettingStarted/GettingStarted.md

 The functionality of this example is limited to transitioning between sitting and standing with an exoskeleton.

-This example does not include any visualisation of the robot, with feedback to the user only occuring through command line print statements.
+This example does not include any visualisation of the robot, with feedback to the user only occurring through command line print statements.

 ### Requirements
 1. A development machine running Windows or Linux